-Most of the RV’ers face a major problem when they have to leave their pet alone in their unit.
+Most RV’ers face a major problem when they have to leave their pet alone in their unit.
 An unfortunate event of the camping site not allowing pets, or it being unsafe for dogs might leave you with no choice but to let your furry baby stay in the RV.

 Whatever the reason is leaving your pet alone in the RV without proper care is equally dangerous.
 If you are planning to leave your dog alone in the RV here are a few things that you must know.